ionic-team/ionic-docs/src/pages/appflow/package/credentials.md

 * That there is one project, one workspace, and one scheme that are all named the same
 * One certificate is used for all provisioning profiles (and that is the certificate for the app in Appflow)
 * Each extension is a separate target
-* WidgetKit for app widgets is only supported on xcode 12 or newer
+* WidgetKit for app widgets is only supported on Xcode 12 or newer